Best Disney Rides for Families with Autism & Small Children

 Many children run the risk of sensory overload in Walt Disney World.
-The boisterous shows, crowds, attraction music, and general hullabaloo from the rides are sure to influence many children.
-We developed a list of the best Disney rides for autism from many trips with our child.
+The boisterous shows, crowds, attraction music, and general uproar from the rides are sure to influence many children.
+We developed a list of the best Disney rides for families with autism with small children from our many trips with our child.

-Your child and you know your strengths and limitations.
+You and your child know your strengths and limitations.
 Please review Walt Disney World’s PDF File, Resource Guide to Walt Disney World, to check a short description of the sensory experience for each ride.
-I also recommend looking at the YouTube videos of each ride to prepare your child for what to expect, and to gauge their comfort level.
+I recommend looking at YouTube videos of each attraction to prepare your child for what to expect and to gauge their comfort level.

-These are the ten Disney rides for Autism that reduce sensory overload and work best for OUR kindergarten son.
+These are the ten Disney rides for autism that reduce sensory overload and work best for OUR young son.

 - China Pavilion